iturdikulov/notes/android (operating system).md

 ---
-title: "Android (operating system)"
 date: 2023-04-02
+draft: true
 tags:
 - inbox
 - definition
-draft: true
 ---

+# Android (operating system)

 > Android is an operating system for mobile devices.
 It is mostly used for
 > smartphones, like Google's own Google Pixel, as well as by other phone